graphql/graphql-spec/spec/Section 3 -- Type System.md

 Object fields are conceptually functions which yield values.
 Occasionally object fields can accept arguments to further specify the return value.
-Object field arguments are defined as a list of all possible argument names and their expected input types.
+Object field arguments are defined as an ordered set of all possible argument names and their expected input types.

 All arguments defined within a field must not have a name which begins with